Contact Information and FAQs

 Where can I find office supplies?

 A limited number of office supplies are available in the supply closet in PH 303.
-You can also find more office supplies and gradebooks by contacting Nicole in the Upper Division English Office.
+You can also find more office supplies and gradebooks by contacting Nicole in the Undergraduate Studies English Office: PH 309 (red hallway).

 Where can I make copies?

 PH 303 contains both the faculty mailboxes and the copier.
-Departmental secretaries and student aides have access to the copier, and you may drop off materials you would like to be copied and/or scanned.
+Departmental administrative assistants, instructors, and student workers have access to the copier, and you may drop off materials you would like to be copied and/or scanned.
+Any of the administrative assistants can show you how to use the copier if you would like to make your own copies.
 More detailed instructions for this procedure are posted in PH 303.
-Please submit copy orders 24-48 hours before you plan on using them in classes.
+Please submit copy orders 24-48 hours before you plan on using them in classes to give the administrative assistants and student workers plenty of time to get to your job.

 Is there a way to visit my classroom(s) before the first day of classes?